 Grade 7 and 8 programs, at our collegiate campus, provide a little more choice than elementary school programs.
-Students have opportunities to take Band, French, Drama, ICT and Applied Arts (formerly Home Economics and Industrial Arts - TBD for 2021-22 school year).
+Students have opportunities to take Band, French, Drama, ICT and Applied Arts (formerly Home Economics and Industrial Arts).

 The middle school program at Calvin helps smooth the transition from elementary school to high school.
 In keeping with middle school philosophy, we limit the number of teachers and the amount of class rotation for middle school students.
-At the same time, to give opportunity to study elective subjects with expert teachers, we do introduce more teachers and more rotation than would be typical in elementary school.
+At the same time, to give opportunities to study elective subjects with expert teachers, we introduce more teachers and more rotation than would be typical in elementary school.